genepi/imputationserver-tutorial/README.md

 ## Download a single file

-1. If imputation has finsihed, we compress and encrypt your data and send you a one time password via email.
+1. If imputation has finished, we compress and encrypt your data and send you a one-time password via email.

-2. A zip archive including the results can be downloaded directly from the server by clicking on the filenames in the **Results** tab.
+2. A zip archive including the results (info, dosage file) can be downloaded directly from the server by clicking on the filename in the **Results** tab.

    ![](images/downloads02.png)

 ## Download all results at once

-1. To download all files of a folder (for example folder **Imputation Results**) you can click on the **share** symbol of the folder:
+1. To download all files (e.g. **Imputation Results**) you can click on the **share** symbol of the folder:

    ![](images/downloads04.png)

 2. A new dialog appears which provides you all private links at once.
-Click on the tab  **wget commands** to get copy & paste ready commands that can be used on Linux or MacOS to download all files:
+Click on the tab  **wget commands** to get copy & paste ready commands.
+These commands can be used on Linux or MacOS to download all files:

    ![](images/share02.png)

-## Get access to TOPMed reference panel
+## Get access to 5he TOPMed reference panel

-Write an email to cfuchsb@umich.edu to get access to the TOPMed panel.
+Write an email to [Christian](mailto:cfuchsb@umich.edu).